tarmstrong/poutine_maker/tutorial/part1.md

       '#process' => $process,
     );

-    // Create a checkbox item for each meat on the menu
+    // Create a checkbox item for each meat on the menu.
     // poutine_maker_toppings_meat() returns an associative array of all the meats I want available
+    // (see the example module)
-    // It is in a separate file that I have not included in this tutorial foreach (poutine_maker_toppings_meat() as $meat_machine=>$meat) {
+    foreach (poutine_maker_toppings_meat() as $meat_machine=>$meat) {
       $element['meat'][$meat_machine] = array(
         '#title' => t($meat),